Thursday, July 28

 Facts about Massachusetts:

-1. A few things Massachusetts is known for are: The Pilgrims, Thanksgiving Traditions, and one of the first 13 colonies.
-A few of the nicknames for the state of Massachusetts are: the Bay State, the Old Colony State, and the Codfish State.
+1. A few things Massachusetts is known for are The Pilgrims, Thanksgiving Traditions, and one of the first 13 colonies.
+A few nicknames for Massachusetts are the Bay State, the Old Colony State, and the Codfish State.
 The Massachusetts state motto is Ense petit placidam sub libertate quietem.
-The motto is a Latin phrase that means by the sword we seek peace, but peace only under liberty.
+The motto is a Latin phrase that means that by the sword, we seek peace, but peace only comes under liberty.
 The Massachusetts state motto was adopted sometime in 1775.
 The abbreviation for Massachusetts is MA.

 2. The capital of Massachusetts is Boston.
 Boston officially became the capital of Massachusetts sometime in 1632.
 Boston has an estimated population of about 689,326 people.

 3. The state bird of Massachusetts is the Black-capped chickadee.
-The Black-capped chickadee was chosen as the state bird for Massachusetts on March 21, 1941.
-The Black-capped chickadee has a black capped head.
-It has gray, black, and white coloring.
-It has a white underneath area.
+It was chosen as the state bird on March 21, 1941.
+The Black-capped chickadee has a black-capped head, gray, black, and white coloring, and a white underneath area.
 Its wings are gray and white.
-The Black-capped chickadee is a cute tiny bird.
+The Black-capped chickadee is a cute, tiny bird.

-4. The Massachusetts official state flower is the Mayflower also known as the trailing arbutus.
+4. The official state flower in Massachusetts is the Mayflower, also known as the trailing arbutus.
 The Mayflower is a low-lying spreading plant.
 The Mayflower became Massachusetts’s official state flower on May 1, 1918.
 The Mayflower has white to light pink flower petals.
 The Mayflower is a beautiful flower.
 The Mayflower blooms from March to July.

 5. Massachusetts’s current state flag was officially adopted on July 3, 1971.
-Massachusetts’s state flag has a white background and features Massachusetts’s coat of arms on it.
-It has a blue shield with a white star and an Indian that is the color yellow holding a bow and an arrow.
+It has a white background and features the state’s coat of arms on it.
+It has a blue shield with a white star and a yellow Indian holding a bow and an arrow.
 The state motto appears on a ribbon that goes under and slightly around the coat of arms.
-Above the coat of arms there is an arm and hand that is holding a sword.
+Above the coat of arms is an arm and hand holding a sword.

-6. Some crops that are grown in Massachusetts are: apples, corn, cranberries, hay, pumpkins, and wheat.
+6. Some crops grown in Massachusetts are apples, corn, cranberries, hay, pumpkins, and wheat.

-7. Some cool places to visit while in Massachusetts are: Martha's Vineyard located in Dukes County, MA., the Freedom Trail located in Boston, MA., and the Cape Cod National Seashore located in Barnstable County, MA.
+7. Some cool places to visit while in Massachusetts are Martha's Vineyard in Dukes County, MA., the Freedom Trail in Boston, MA., and the Cape Cod National Seashore in Barnstable County, MA.

-8. Some animals that live in Massachusetts are: bats, foxes, moose, raccoons, squirrels, and white-tailed deer.
+8. Some animals in Massachusetts are bats, foxes, moose, raccoons, squirrels, and white-tailed deer.

-9. Massachusetts can get very hot and very cold depending on the time of year.
-The hottest temperature ever recorded in Massachusetts was 107 degrees Fahrenheit in Cumberland, Massachusetts on August 2, 1975.
-The coldest temperature ever recorded in Massachusetts was -40 degrees (40 degrees below zero) Fahrenheit in Chester, Massachusetts on January 22, 1984.
+9. Massachusetts can get very hot and cold depending on the time of year.
+The hottest temperature ever recorded in Massachusetts was 107 degrees Fahrenheit in Cumberland, Massachusetts, on August 2, 1975.
+The coldest temperature ever recorded in Massachusetts was -40 degrees (40 degrees below zero) Fahrenheit in Chester, Massachusetts, on January 22, 1984.

-Share a cool fact about Massachusetts with us?
+Share a remarkable fact about Massachusetts with us?

 Get your free printable Massachusetts worksheet here: